Table of Contents

 COST OF HAIR TRANSPLANT

 The price of a hair transplant may fluctuate based on the quantity of hair to be transplanted and the surgeon who performs the procedure.
 It typically ranges between $5,000 and $20,000.
-It’s important to research and understand the different procedures and consult with a plastic surgeon or dermatologist to choose the best option for you.
+It’s important to research and understand the different procedures and consult a plastic surgeon or dermatologist to choose the best option.

 DIFFERENCE BETWEEN SCALP MICROPIGMENTATION VS HAIR TRANSPLANT